mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 A closure retains references to variable, constant and method names that were in scope at the location where the closure was first defined.
 It binds some code with the in-scope items.

 Closure retains a memory of their surrounding scope and can use and even update variables in that scope.

+In order for this "chunk of code" to be executed later, it must understand the surrounding context from where it was defined.

+In Ruby, binding is the surrounding context or environment of a closure.

+A closure must keep track of its binding to have all the information it needs to be executed later.
+THis includes local variables, method references and constants, whatever it needs to exexute correctly.

+Any local variables that need to be accessed by a closure must be defined before the closure is created

 ## Calling Methods With Blocks